alan-turing-institute/REG-handbook/content/docs/how_we_work/open_source_policy.md

 Open sourcing all our work is a strong default.
 We do make exceptions to it, but they need to be justified by some exceptional circumstance.
-The most typical case is working with a partner organisation and having to negotiate with them how to licence our joint work.
+The most typical case is working with a partner organisation and having to negotiate with them how to license our joint work.
 In such cases we advocate for open sourcing the work to the greatest extent possible, but acknowledge that compromises may be necessary.

 A further case would be where upstream or integrated software imposes its own licensing restrictions that prevent open sourcing.